Phone: 0114 273 8951

 - Member of the Honourable Society of Inner Temple (Call 2018)

-Katherine has prosecuted in the Crown Court, dealing with a variety of committal for sentence and bail application hearings and will continue to strive to undertake more complex and challenging criminal work.
+Katherine is a Grade 2 Prosecutor and has experience dealing with a variety of matters, including Pre-Trial and Preparation Hearings, Appeals against Conviction and Sentence and Committals for Sentence hearings and will continue to strive to undertake more complex and challenging criminal work.

 R v HB: Theft from an employer initially valued at over £130,000; basis of plea for theft to the value of £90,000 was proffered.
 Conference with reviewing lawyer; further advice on evidence and acceptability of basis of plea provided and followed.